MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/create-wip-policy-using-configmgr.md

    After you create and deploy your WIP policy to your employees, Windows will begin to encrypt your corporate data on the employees' local device drive.
 If somehow the employees' local encryption keys get lost or revoked, the encrypted data can become unrecoverable.
 To help avoid this possibility, the DRA certificate lets Windows use an included public key to encrypt the local data, while you maintain the private key that can unencrypt the data.

-   For more info about how to find and export your data recovery certificate, see the [Data Recovery and Encrypting File System (EFS)](/previous-versions/tn-archive/cc512680(v=technet.10)) topic.
-For more info about creating and verifying your EFS DRA certificate, see the [Create and verify an Encrypting File System (EFS) Data Recovery Agent (DRA) certificate](create-and-verify-an-efs-dra-certificate.md).
+   For more info about how to find and export your data recovery certificate, see [Data Recovery and Encrypting File System (EFS)](/previous-versions/tn-archive/cc512680(v=technet.10)).
+For more info about creating and verifying your EFS DRA certificate, see [Create and verify an Encrypting File System (EFS) Data Recovery Agent (DRA) certificate](create-and-verify-an-efs-dra-certificate.md).

 ## Choose your optional WIP-related settings
 After you've decided where your protected apps can access enterprise data on your network, you'll be asked to decide if you want to add any optional WIP settings.